 - Surgical removal of solitary lesions (not recommended for multiple sites)

 - Radiotherapy (not available in Adelaide, not always useful)

 - Chemotherapy (see below)

 - Retinoids (isotretinoin, acitretin) daily

 - Soothing creams (we find Aloveen conditioner works the best)

 Chemotherapy for EL has traditionally been the use of lomustine (also called CCNU) every 3 weeks.
 Recent evidence suggests that combination chemotherapy (called ‘VELCAP-EL’) may produce longer survival times, however side effects are also likely to be more common.

 Prognosis Of Epitheliotropic Lymphoma

 Current treatment does not provide a very good prognosis.
-Survival times with treatment average around 6 months.
 Chemotherapy provides a much lower benefit than we see with other forms of lymphoma, but it does help to reduce signs of illness.
+Survival times with treatment are only around 6 months.

 Chan, C. M., Frimberger, A. E., & Moore, A. S. (2018).
 Clinical outcome and prognosis of dogs with histopathological features consistent with epitheliotropic lymphoma: a retrospective study of 148 cases (2003–2015).
 Veterinary dermatology, 29(2), 154-e59.